danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - Moralizing or intellectualizing feelings
 - Withdrawing or attacking instead of repairing
 - Collapsing into victimhood or inflating into superiority
+- Making feelings your responsibility to manage
+- Rewriting history to avoid accountability

 These reactions are not strategic.
 They are reflexive.

+---

+## The Stages of Emotional Maturity

+Understanding emotional maturity as a spectrum helps:

+**Stage 1: Reactive**
+- Emotions overwhelm
+- Others are responsible for feelings
+- Repair is impossible during activation

+**Stage 2: Intellectualized**
+- Can discuss emotions but can't feel them safely
+- Uses analysis as defense
+- May quote therapy language without embodiment

+**Stage 3: Partial Regulation**
+- Can sometimes pause before reacting
+- Repair attempts occur but often include blame
+- Progress is inconsistent

+**Stage 4: Integrated**
+- Can feel without acting
+- Takes responsibility for internal states
+- Repairs cleanly without control

+Most people you'll encounter are somewhere between Stage 1 and 3.
+Stage 4 is rare—and is often earned through significant inner work.

 ---